peterlidee/dive-in-next-13-tests/blog/0.intro/intro.md

 # Intro

-With the stable release of the new `app router` in `Next` I decided it was high time to look into `Next 13`.
+With the stable release of the new `app router` in `Next` I decided it was high time I looked into `Next 13`.

 Reading the migration guide was slightly confusing but I felt like I broadly understood the concepts.
 But my confusion grew.